rhmodding/resources-and-guides/index.md

-# Rhythm Heaven Modding - Resources and Guides
+# RHModding - Resources and Guides

 ## All games